 * Seeing unimportant things as important, and important things as unimportant, constitutes Maya.
 What are the aspects of reality which one should in fact try to know right now, in the individual world?
 In one’s family?
 In the city and nation?
 That’s for each one to decide.
 In any case, the alternatives should be carefully examined and the decisions made in a conscious self-responsible way.
 The truth-seeker must avoid collective hypnotism.
 It is a privilege to be able to think by himself, to learn from his mistakes and place the active search for truth above mere opinion.

-* The habit of despising existing things whenever they do not correspond to one’s expectations does not produce good fruits.
+* One should not despise circumstances or persons if they don’t correspond to one’s desires.
 Hatred is a bad counsellor.
 On the other hand, gratitude produces happiness.
 It is correct to build from the start that which will be of great value.
-There is merit in planting a forest.

-* Solidarity guides human beings towards peace.
+* There is merit, for instance, in planting a tree.
+Solidarity guides human beings towards peace.
 The wisdom of the soul makes people awaken to cooperation.
-The practical example of right actions constitutes the best way to prevent the repetition of mistakes.
+The practice of right actions constitutes the best way to prevent mistakes.

 See also the text “A Strategic View of Information”.

 “Thoughts Along the Road – 36” was published as an independent text on 03 October 2019.
 An initial version of it, with no indication as to the name of the author, is included in “The Aquarian Theosophist”, July 2017 edition, pp. 10-12.
 A few short notes written by the same author and anonymously published in that edition of “The Aquarian” were added to form the article.

 E-Theosophy e-group offers a regular study of the classic, intercultural theosophy taught by Helena P. Blavatsky (photo).

 Those who want to join E-Theosophy e-group at YahooGroups can do that by visiting https://groups.yahoo.com/neo/groups/E-Theosophy/info.